WilliamStucchi/Control_of_Mobile_Robots/ros_basics/README.txt

 How to run:
 Provided that ros melodic is installed in the system and that the ROS workspace is correctly sourced.
-Copy the entire ros_basics package in the your_workspace/src folder.
+Copy the entire ros_basics package in the your_workspace/src folder, the run catkin_make in the environment.

 Open a terminal and run the command:
 	- roslaunch ros_basics project.launch